FaragonTix/renpy_helper/README.md

 ...............................................

-You want to transform this text (end.txt):
+You want achieve this text (end.txt):

 hide samsprite